-Finally, I also note the Byzantine Greek tendency to archaism in the national, political and military terms, e.g. they often used to call Scythians the Sarmatians, the Huns, the Turkic peoples and generally the nomads, sometimes they used to call Gauls or Celts generally the Western Europeans etc, while the use of Latin military terms which no longer had their actual Roman/Latin meaning, is well known.
+Finally, I also note the Byzantine Greek tendency to archaism in the national, political and military terms, for example they often used to call Scythians the Sarmatians, the Huns, the Turkic peoples and generally the nomads, sometimes they used to call Gauls or Celts generally the Western Europeans and other anachronistic archaisms, while the use of Latin military terms which no longer had their actual Latin meaning is well known.
 The Byzantine rhomphaia was very probably one of those cases of archaism.

-Although the word rhomphaia had military origins, in the Byzantine age it was rather a general and usually non-military literal and mostly ‘spiritual’ term (see above: the Angels, the punishment of the unjust and the sinful etc.) coming from Antiquity and not a pure military term.
-This is why there is no an actual example from the various Byzantine Taktika and Strategika of what was the ‘rhomphaia’ , thereby posing this frequently asked question among the scholars.
+Although the word rhomphaia had military origins, in the Byzantine age it was rather a generic and usually non-military literal and mostly ‘spiritual’ term (as it was demonstrated above) coming from Antiquity and not a pure military term.
+This is why there is no an actual example from the various Byzantine Taktika and Strategika of what was the ‘rhomphaia’, thereby posing this frequently asked question among the scholars.

-It seems that every non-spearoid cutting weapon that was long and relatively heavy was called collectively ‘rhomphaia’; especially by the non-militants, ie the clergy, the courtiers, princesses like Anna Comnene scholars like M. Psellos, and others.
+It seems that every non-spearoid cutting weapon that was long and relatively heavy was called collectively “rhomphaia”; especially by the non-militants, that is the clergy, the courtiers, princesses like Anna Comnene, scholars like Michael Psellos, and others.
 The terms spathion, paramerion and several others seem to have been the pure military terms for these cutting weapons that were generally described as ‘rhomphaiae’ by militant and non-militant Byzantines alike.

 Plutarch: Parallel Lives: Timoleon – Aemilius Paulus